 Background checks show us very clearly that interviews cannot achieve transparency in hires.
 Let’s say you hire someone as they have long and successful experience in your industry.
 In truth they made that up to get your job offer.

 They actually worked for only 6 months, and then the company fired him or her for incompetence.
 They knew that is not what you want, so they list they worked there 3 years and left as a head hunter called them.
-To do this, they rub out the gap of 6 months they had after getting fired and then do not show you the 2 year and 3 month’s experience they had at a little Chinese company.
+To do this, they erase the gap of 6 months they had after getting fired.
+Also, they do not show you the 2 year and 3 month’s experience they had at a little Chinese company.
 The change makes their resume look much better and gets them more interviews.

 Most recruiters will praise them for this or tell them to make such a change.
 It is thoroughly wise from a non ethical standpoint.
 It helps the recruiter as the hiring manager may be tricked.
 Moreover, it helps the individual get back with a worldwide company.
 The candidate and the head hunter hope they can last more then 6 months this time.

 The Truth Appears too Late

 When this person starts for you, you may note that they do not seem to be as knowledgeable as you hoped.
 They further do not get along with the team very well and show little ownership.
 They are too passive.
 Gaps in the quality of their work appear within a month.
 You can either put up with it as they were so hard to find, or you have to restart the search.
 That is too much to think about.

 If you have real data, then these surprises do not occur.
 Even more so, we want you to give us real data and a realistic picture of your business.
 We then pass all of what we know to the candidates.
 If the candidates have the true data, then the right people sign up to take on your challenge.
 Both sides having real data is a benefit of our thinking and recruiting process.
 The background check is a critical part of that as we cannot make candidates tell the truth.

 Background Checks Are One Big Part of Our Best Fit Placements